 The Service Planning & Design team also will be available during business hours located at:

 PG&E will work in coordination with local building contractors, trade associations, agricultural partners, other utilities and cities and counties to facilitate the rebuilding process.

-The California Public Utilities Commission (CPUC) approved an emergency resolution ordering energy, water, and telecommunication utilities to take multiple actions to help protect consumers who are impacted by the October 2017 wildfires.
+The California Public Utilities Commission (CPUC) approved an emergency resolution ordering PG&E to take the following actions to help protect consumers who are impacted by the October 2017 wildfires:

 - Discontinue Billing: Utilities must discontinue billing customers whose homes are not capable of receiving utility services, and utilities cannot asses a disconnection charge.

 - Waive Deposits: Utilities must waive deposit requirements for affected residents seeking to re-establish service for one year, and must expedite move-in and move-out service requests.

 - Estimated Billing: Utilities must stop energy usage estimates for billing for the time the home/unit was unoccupied as a result of the wildfires.